symfony/symfony-docs/components/var_dumper/introduction.rst

     $var[] = "Some resources and special objects like the current";
     $var[] = "one are sometimes best represented using virtual";
     $var[] = "properties that describe their internal state.";
+    dump($var);

 .. image:: /images/components/var_dumper/08-virtual-property.png

 .. code-block:: php

-    $var = new AcmeController("When a dump goes over its maximum items limit,\nor when some special objects are encountered,\nchildren can be replaced by an ellipsis and\noptionnally followed by a number that says how\nmany have been removed; `9` in this case.\n");
+    $var = new AcmeController(
+        "When a dump goes over its maximum items limit, or when some special objects are encountered, children can be replaced by an ellipsis and optionnally followed by a number that says how many have been removed; `9` in this case."
+    );
+    dump($var);

 .. image:: /images/components/var_dumper/09-cut.png